Investors push companies to flex M&A muscle ... carefully

 European M&A is down nearly a quarter on last year to $511 billion, according to Thomson Reuters data.
 But globally, the shares of active buyers have enjoyed their best run since the financial crisis kicked off, beating quiescent peers by 4.7 percentage points, say consultants Towers Watson.

-UK engineer Kentz, for example, rose 13 percent after buying U.S. firm Valerus Field Solutions, and French retailer Carrefour beat its sector, up 1.9 percent, on the day it announced plans to buy 127 malls from real estate group Kleppiere.
+UK engineer Kentz KENZ.L, for example, rose 13 percent after buying U.S. firm Valerus Field Solutions, and French retailer Carrefour (CARR.PA) beat its sector, up 1.9 percent, on the day it announced plans to buy 127 malls from real estate group Kleppiere (LOIM.PA).

 While the share price of the target company usually rises to reflect the attractive premium a suitor typically has to pay to secure a deal, it is less common for the buyer's stock to gain.